bpowers/cnote/README.md

 library, so rearranging, adding and deleting files will automatically be reflected in cnote (although for now you will have to reload the web page).

+cnote uses inotify to watch for new/changed files, so it is currently linux only.  kqueue provides similar functionality on Mac/BSD, so abstracting this out would be possible, but I don't have plans to do that right now.

 status